Cais/bns-bio/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

+* This plugin was written for use in an ongoing series of presentations at the WordPress GTA Meetup group; and, although fully functional, it is currently considered 'alpha-ware'.

 == Upgrade Notice ==
 Please stay current with your WordPress installation, your active theme, and your plugins.